JelleKUL/generationtools/docs/Generative-Models.md

 Variational Autoencoder: [Reducing the Dimensionality of Data with Neural Networks]

 Autoencoder is a neural network designed to learn an identity function in an unsupervised way to reconstruct the original input while compressing the data in the process so as to discover a more efficient and compressed representation.
-It consists of an Encoder network, which converts the data to a lower dimentional *latent space* and a Decoder network, which converts the *latent space* back into the original dimentions.
+It consists of an Encoder network, which converts the data to a lower dimentional *latent space* and a Decoder network, which converts the *latent space* back into the original dimensions.

 ## Flow-based